 The buoys in the Bristol Channel are robustly constructed to cope with the extreme tidal rates.
-A combination of these two factors means that a buoy which appears to be well off your bow may be in your path and if you hit it then you will do so at speed and more than likely the buoy will sustain considerably less damage than your own vessel.
+A combination of these two factors means that a buoy which appears to be well off your bow may be in your path!
+If you hit them then you will do so at speed and it’s more than likely the buoy will sustain considerably less damage than your own vessel.

-In good visibility navigating is probably easiest by following, the buoyed deep water channels.
+In good visibility navigating is probably easiest by following the buoyed deep water channels.
 Keep just outside the shipping channels, and navigate from buoy to buoy.

-Anchoring – anchoring in the tide is not recommended.
+Anchoring in the tide is not recommended.

-It is good practice however to have an anchor ready, if the engine fails or the vessel is demasted timely use of the anchor could prevent the vessel from being pushed by the wind/tide into a rock, island, buoy or other hazard.
+It is good practice however to have an anchor ready.
+If the engine fails or the vessel is demasted, timely use of the anchor could prevent the vessel from being pushed by the wind/tide into a rock, island, buoy or other hazard.

 To access the latest tidal information, see the Admiralty’s EasyTide.